 Come chat with me about anything on your mind!
 Email Emily.

 Hi!
 I'm Nick, a senior majoring in Economics and minoring in Math.
-I am currently working toward my honors thesis, and have broad interests in health economics, international development, and political economy.
-I'm interested in exploring how the economic insights we learn in class can be applied to accelerate development and improve health, education, and well-being in societies where resources are vary scarce, and I'm hoping to work in economic research and public policy in the future.
+Within economics, I'm interested in health economics, international development, and political economy.
+I'm hoping to work in economic research and public policy in the future, and am currently writing an honors thesis.

-This past summer, I was an undergraduate research fellow at Stanford Health Policy, examining the effect of China's economic reforms on health outcomes.
-I also have worked as a field research assistant in India for Stanford's King Center on Global Development and on public policy under a Stanford in Government summer fellowship.
-Outside class, I was co-president of the Forum for American-Chinese Exchange at Stanford (FACES), edited articles for Stanford's undergraduate economics journal, and help start the Stanford Global Development Association (SGDA).
+This past summer, I was a research assistant at Stanford Health Policy, examining the effect of China's economic reforms on health outcomes.
+I also worked in India doing field research on health policy, and was a Stanford in Government summer fellow as a freshman.
+Outside class, I was co-president of the Forum for American-Chinese Exchange at Stanford (FACES) and helped start the Stanford Global Development Association (SGDA).

-Feel free to reach out with questions surrounding choosing coursework, connecting with faculty, declaring the major, applying economic analysis to an interdisciplinary range of issues, getting involved with research, or anything else on your mind.
-I'm happy to set up a meeting, and look forward to talking!
+Feel free to reach out with questions surrounding choosing coursework, connecting with faculty, declaring the major, getting involved with research, writing a thesis, or anything else on your mind!
 Email Nick.

 Hello everyone!
 My name is Michal and I'm a junior from Warsaw, Poland.
 I'm double majoring in Economics and Political Science, with academic interests in international political economy, financial markets, and quantitative social science.